Ruth Bellavia, Performance Educator

 Malachi McNair, Performance Educator

-Malachi McNair is a senior drama major at the School of the Arts.
+Malachi McNair is a freshman in the BFA in Acting program at SUNY Fredonia.
+He majored in drama at the School of the Arts in Rochester, NY and studied contemporary theatre in Geva Theatre’s 2016 Summer Academy.
 He plans to pursue theatre professionally and is grateful to Jodi and Allison for introducing him to this amazing company!

 Timothy Mitchum, Performance Educator